mrspeaker/Omega500/README.md

         baddie.tick(gfx);
     });

 How things are rendered is completely up to you.
-You get the passed the `gfx` object which has the 2D graphics context as property `ctx`.
+You get passed the `gfx` object which has the 2D graphics context as property `ctx`.
 You can draw with canvas primitives, or render images (see images), sprite sheets (see sprite sheets), or animation frames (see animations).

 *Bounding boxes*